Jinjiang/vue-a11y-utils/README.md

 #### slots

-* default slot: the element you would put these a11y attributes on.
+* default slot: the element you would put these a11y attributes on (only one root element is accepted)

 ### Examples